Implementing a Dynamic Vector (Array) in C

 #endif

-We wrap the contents of this file in a definition condition to make sure that even with multiple inclusion between aggregate source code files, only one inclusion is processed in the result.
-A ‘vector’ type definition is included which provides access to the capacity and total current elements in the collection.
-Along with this, a ‘items’ variable with a pointer of void pointers is included, allowing us to insert a heterogeneous collection of elements into the vector.
-The ‘vector_resize’ method is defined to be ‘static’ resulting in successful execution of the function only occurring in the file it is defined in (accessibility control).
+We wrap the contents of this file in an include guard to ensure that, even when included in multiple source files, it is processed only once.
+A ‘vector’ type is defined which provides access to the capacity and the current total number of elements in the collection.
+Along with this, an ‘items’ variable is declared, which is a pointer to void pointers, allowing us to store a heterogeneous collection of elements in the vector.
+The ‘vector_resize’ function is defined as static, ensuring that it is only accessible within the file in which it is defined.

 The Implementation File

 Using the header file definition, the following file is used to implement these methods.
-As discussed in the previous section ‘void pointers’ are used to reference the collection elements.
-Void pointers are pointers which point to some arbitrary data that has no specific type.
-As a consequence you are unable to directly deference a pointer of this type and must first provide a casting type.
+As discussed in the previous section, void pointers are used to reference the collection elements.
+Void pointers are pointers that point to arbitrary data with no specific type.
+As a consequence, you are unable to directly dereference a pointer of this type and must first cast it to the appropriate type.

 #include <stdio.h>